 Familiarity creates a sense of anticipation in listeners.
 In Content Superhero, we showed the power of familiar features.
 Research conducted with dial testing technology (respondents turned the dial up when they like what they were hearing, and down when they didn’t like it) showed clearly positive reactions when a familiar feature came on.

-But as the personalities surprised the audience with great content and unexpected moments inside the feature, response kept growing.
+But as the personalities surprised the audience with great content and unexpected moments inside the feature, the response kept growing.

 Contests are different from promotions.
 That’s another topic.
 We’re talking about contests & games listeners can play along with, whether they’re a contestant or not.

 Games are the G in my GIFS strategy of building a winning radio show.
 Each game should be performed for the audience, not an active participant.

 A game can be as simple as asking a multiple-choice question going into a stop set, then delivering the answer coming out.
-Entertainment Tonight does this with celebrity birthday feature every night.
+Entertainment Tonight does this with a celebrity birthday feature every night.
 With the right question, a personality can coax play-along, and increase chances of an additional tune in after the break.

 Games on the air work because they appeal to a primal emotion: greed.
 Greed isn’t just about winning money or prizes.
 It’s about making the listener feel great about themselves.